• Skip to primary navigation

 But as you’ll see when you visit, Central Park is a hub of activity for locals and visitors.
 From sword-fighting classes to high school track teams doing their long-distance training to picnickers on Sheeps Meadow and people snapping photos of Bethesda Fountain and rowing boats on the lake, life is abuzz in Central Park.

-In addition to movie crews filming, you’re likely to come upon musicians giving concerts and even full-scale Shakespeare productions in the Summer.
+In addition to movie and TV crews filming, you’re likely to come upon musicians giving concerts and even full-scale Shakespeare productions in the Summer.
 There are over two dozen baseball fields, multiple volleyball, basketball & tennis courts, and numerous playgrounds.

 13. Shop for One-of-a-Kind Buys at the Grand Bazaar NYC.